Find resources and instructions on how to use Drexel technology.

 Blackboard Learn (BBL)

 Blackboard Learn is the University’s learning management system.
 Faculty use BBL to deliver course material, assignments, and readings.
-Courses may not be appear until several days after the start of classes.
+Course shells are made available to students the week before classes begin.

 Need further assistance navigating Blackboard Learn?